pagkly/Zed/Investopedia3/Free Cash Flow (FCF).md

 ## Understanding Free Cash Flow (FCF)

 Free cash flow (FCF) is the cash flow available for the company to repay creditors or pay dividends and interest to investors.
-Some investors prefer FCF or FCF per share over earnings or [earnings per share](https://www.investopedia.com/terms/e/eps.asp) as a measure of profitability because it removes non-cash items from the income statement.
-However, because FCF accounts for investments in [property, plant, and equipment](https://www.investopedia.com/terms/p/ppe.asp), it can be lumpy and uneven over time.
+Some investors prefer FCF or FCF per share over earnings or [[earnings per share]](https://www.investopedia.com/terms/e/eps.asp) as a measure of profitability because it removes non-cash items from the income statement.
+However, because FCF accounts for investments in [[property, plant, and equipment]](https://www.investopedia.com/terms/p/ppe.asp), it can be lumpy and uneven over time.

 ### Benefits of Free Cash Flow (FCF)

-Because FCF accounts for changes in working capital, [it can provide important insights](https://www.investopedia.com/articles/fundamental-analysis/11/present-value-free-cash-flow.asp) into the value of a company and the health of its fundamental trends.
-For example, a decrease in [accounts payable](https://www.investopedia.com/terms/a/accountspayable.asp) (outflow) could mean that vendors are requiring faster payment.
-A decrease in [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp) (inflow) could mean the company is collecting cash from its customers quicker.
+Because FCF accounts for changes in working capital, [[it can provide important insights]](https://www.investopedia.com/articles/fundamental-analysis/11/present-value-free-cash-flow.asp) into the value of a company and the health of its fundamental trends.
+For example, a decrease in [[accounts payable]](https://www.investopedia.com/terms/a/accountspayable.asp) (outflow) could mean that vendors are requiring faster payment.
+A decrease in [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp) (inflow) could mean the company is collecting cash from its customers quicker.
 An increase in inventory (outflow) could indicate a building stockpile of unsold products.
 Including working capital in a measure of profitability provides an insight that is missing from the income statement.

 For example, assume that a company had made $50,000,000 per year in net income each year for the last decade.
 On the surface, that seems stable but what if FCF has been dropping over the last two years as inventories were rising (outflow), customers started to delay payments (outflow) and vendors began demanding faster payments (outflow) from the firm?
 In this situation, FCF would reveal a serious financial weakness that wouldn’t have been apparent from an examination of the income statement alone.

-FCF is also helpful as the starting place for potential shareholders or lenders to evaluate how likely the company will be able to pay their expected [dividends](https://www.investopedia.com/terms/d/dividend.asp) or interest.
+FCF is also helpful as the starting place for potential shareholders or lenders to evaluate how likely the company will be able to pay their expected [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) or interest.
 If the company’s debt payments are deducted from FCF (Free Cash Flow to the Firm), a lender would have a better idea of the quality of cash flows available for additional borrowings.
 Similarly, shareholders can use FCF minus interest payments to think about the expected stability of future dividend payments.

 ### Limitations of Free Cash Flow (FCF)

 Imagine a company has earnings before depreciation, amortization, interest, and taxes ([EBITDA](https://www.investopedia.com/terms/e/ebitda.asp)) of $1,000,000 in a given year.
 Also, assume that this company has had no changes in working capital (current assets – current liabilities) but they bought new equipment worth $800,000 at the end of the year.
-The expense of the new equipment will be spread out over time via [depreciation](https://www.investopedia.com/terms/d/depreciation.asp) on the income statement, which evens out the impact on earnings.
+The expense of the new equipment will be spread out over time via [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) on the income statement, which evens out the impact on earnings.

 However, because FCF accounts for the cash spent on new equipment in the current year, the company will report $200,000 FCF ($1,000,000 EBITDA - $800,000 Equipment) on $1,000,000 of EBITDA that year.
 If we assume that everything else remains the same and there are no further equipment purchases, EBITDA and FCF will be equal again the next year.
 In this situation, an investor will have to determine why FCF dipped so quickly one year only to return to previous levels, and if that change is likely to continue.